hasankurban/Structural-Analysis-NanoParticles/README.md

-#Structural and Geometircal Analysis of Nanoparticles (NPs)
+# Structural and Geometircal Analysis of Nanoparticles (NPs)

-##In this project, we have implemented:
+In this project, we have implemented severeal functions that can ve used to analyze structural and geometrical analysis of nanoparticles.
+Our library currently includes the following functions and the new function will be added.

 - Order Parameter
 - Nearest Neighbor Contacts
 - Radial Distribution Functions (RDF)

-Authors:
+## Authors
-Hasan Kurban
+Hasan Kurban, Mustafa Kurban, Mehmet M. Dalkilic

 For Questions, please contact hakurban[at]gmail[dot]com